 The necessity of the Internet has climbed a steep curve in recent years.
 Most of the households have an Internet connection, at least in the major cities of Nepal.
-Even the remote places of Nepal have access to Internet thanks to so many Internet Service Providers (ISP) in Nepal.
-According to Internet Service Provider’s Association of Nepal (ISAN), there are 43 registered ISP in Nepal.
+Even the remote places of Nepal have access to the Internet thanks to so many Internet Service Providers (ISP) in Nepal.
+According to the Internet Service Provider’s Association of Nepal (ISAN), there is 30 registered ISP in Nepal.

 With so many Internet Service Providers in Nepal plus the choices they give, you have so many options to choose from or wait…do you really?
 Let’s look at how your ISPs are not giving you what they say.